 When you grow your own food, purify your own water, and generate your own power — why would you hand your health over to someone else?

-That is the question that sent me down the natural health rabbit hole three years into our homesteading journey.
-And honestly, it has changed how my family approaches wellness just as much as homesteading changed how we approach food.
+That is the question that sends a lot of homesteaders down the natural health rabbit hole a few years into the journey.
+And honestly, it can change how a household approaches wellness just as much as homesteading changes how it approaches food.

-This guide covers the natural health practices that have become part of our daily life on the homestead — not as a replacement for modern medicine, but as a first line of defense that keeps us healthier, more resilient, and less dependent on a healthcare system that is not always accessible when you live 45 minutes from the nearest hospital.
+This guide covers the natural health practices that fit naturally into daily life on a homestead — not as a replacement for modern medicine, but as a first line of defense that keeps us healthier, more resilient, and less dependent on a healthcare system that is not always accessible when you live 45 minutes from the nearest hospital.

 Growing Your Own Medicine

 The same garden beds that produce your food can produce powerful medicinal herbs.
-These are the plants I grow specifically for their health benefits:
+These are the plants most worth growing specifically for their health benefits:

-• Chamomile — calming tea, digestive support, and a gentle sleep aid for the kids.
+- Chamomile — calming tea, digestive support, and a gentle sleep aid for kids.

-• Lavender — anxiety relief, burn treatment, and the best natural sleep aid I have found.
+- Lavender — anxiety relief, burn treatment, and one of the best natural sleep aids around.

 For a deeper dive into herbal medicine, check out our best natural medicine books guide — these are the references I actually keep on my shelf.